 Michigan Space Grant Consortium

 The Michigan Space Grant Consortium provides graduate and undergraduate research and fellowship funding in the range of $3,000 to $5,000 each year.
 Priority is given to students who focus on aerospace, space science, earth system science and other STEM fields.
-More information can be found under “Funding for Undergraduate and Graduate Students”.
+More information is available on faculty-led fellowships for undergraduates and graduate fellowships.
 Applications are open in the late summer timeframe.

 Funding can be used for salary/stipend and fringes, research supplies and services, and domestic travel to mentor-approved conferences, workshops, and research locations.
 Foreign travel and the purchase of equipment is prohibited.
 No indirect costs are allowed.